bernxrd/SC1015-Mini-Project-FCS6-Team-5/README.md

 -  We can do multiple variables as response for regression.
 -  Level of importance of each feature for predicting FP32.
 -  Foundry that is most dominant in the market
--  Compareinggoodness of fit of each machine learning model for our particular dataset and deciding which model is the best.
+-  Comparing goodness of fit of each machine learning model for our particular dataset and deciding which model is the best.